-As part of CORE/General Education Program, all students will be introduced to Career Pathways during their first semester on campus.
+As part of CORE/General Education Program, all students will be introduced to Career Pathways/Career Services during their first semester on campus.
 Career Pathways provides a mentoring and career opportunity portal that connects students to network partners and alumni based on shared professional passions and intergenerational engagement.
-Through the Student Success Division, highly committed success coaches will assist students in developing an e-portfolio to be published to the portal.
+Through Student Success/First-Year Experience, highly committed success coaches will assist students in developing an e-Portfolio to be published to the ConneXions portal.